MeghaKaushal19/MeghaKaushal19/README.md

 - 👋 Hi, I’m @MeghaKaushal19
 - 👀 I’m interested in coding and open source.
-- 🌱 I’m currently learning c language
+- 🌱 I know C and Java, and currently I'm learning c++ language.
 - 💞️ I’m looking to collaborate on open source project
 - 📫 How to reach me linkedin :- www.linkedin.com/in/megha-kaushal-46372a1b5